kbdharun/Java-Programs/Class/Sep_27_class/notes.md

 }
 ```

-- Handler is a meaningful output to the enduser.
+- Handler is a meaningful output to the end-user.
 - If there is no try-catch block JVM will handle it.
 But when JVM handles an exception the control doesn't come back to the program.
 - If we don't know the exception we can use a Generic Handler.
 - Discovery: Catch inside try is allowed.